Please note that this page contains information and links most relevant for people living in Northern Ireland.

 In Northern Ireland, Energy Saving Trust is the programme administrator, on behalf of the Utility Regulator, of the Northern Ireland Sustainable Energy Programme (NISEP).
 This is an £8 million fund, which is collected from all electricity customers (both domestic and commercial) through a public service obligation (PSO), and is used to provide funding for energy efficiency schemes across Northern Ireland.

-There is also an Innovative Category, and funding has been allocated in 2020/21 to a commercial heat pump scheme, as well as a housing association scheme converting old Economy 7 to high heat retention storage heaters.
+In the Innovative Category, funding has been allocated for a domestic heat pump scheme, a domestic solar PV scheme and two domestic solid wall insulation schemes.
+There is also funding for a housing association scheme converting old Economy 7 to high heat retention storage heaters.

 Energy Saving Trust is responsible for:

 - registration of primary bidders

 - reviewing and updating of the NISEP framework document

 You can download the full list of NISEP List of Schemes 2021-22.